 A merchant account allows you to accept payments

-A merchant account is a specific type of bank account that allows you to accept payments online and is fundamental if you want to make money from your website.
+A merchant account is a type of business bank account that accepts payments from your customers online and is fundamental if you want to make money from your website.
 The merchant account works to take debit or credit card payments from the payment processor.
 Once your merchant account receives the funds, this is then sent to your own bank account.

 Choosing a payment gateway

 Now you have an idea of how payment gateways and merchant accounts work, it’s time to work out who will provide your payment gateway and merchant account.
 You could:

 - Select a merchant account and payment gateway as two separate services.

 - Opt for a modern payment gateway that does not require a merchant account.

 - Choose an all-in-one payment provider that offers a combination of both payment gateway and a merchant account.

 Before making any decisions, consider the following…